 First, a reminder about the new release mode of JMap versions.
 We have recently adopted an agile development mode and this is reflected in JMap.
 We are now producing smaller incremental versions of the product.
 This translates into quicker feedback from customers, less risk when updating, and the addition of continuous improvements.
 We are aiming for a release every 6-8 weeks.
-Each version is built around the core of JMap 7 and bears the name of a world capital, in alphabetical order (Amsterdam, Bogotá, Cairo, etc.).
+Each version is built around the core of JMap 7 and bears the name of world capital, in alphabetical order (Amsterdam, Bogotá, Cairo, etc.).
 As the versions are incremental, no problem if you skip one version, the next one also includes all the improvements of the previous versions.

 JMap 7 Bogotá includes a new feature that allows users to define filters on each layer of a project in JMap Web and JMap Pro.
 Filters are actually expressions based on layer attributes, operators, and attribute values.
 Anything that does not pass the filter is not displayed.

 Here is an example of a filter on a layer of criminal activity.
 Initially, the layer displays all data.

 Using the layer menu, the user can create a filter.